 Crumble in cooked-to-crispy bacon before baking as over-sized muffins.
 Serve with braised greens.
 Take leftover cornbread, toast it, and make breakfast sandwiches.
 Cornbread and bacon.

 Read Little House on the Prairie with your kids and pretend you’re pioneers.
-No, seriously.

 And then there’s ham.
 Same things apply.
 And I love cornbread on the side at Easter.